Skip to main content

 Phase 2

-• Assessment
+• Assess

 Phase 3

-Phase 1: MSS Review
+Phase 1: Request

 As you review the MSS, if a vendor is responsible for a security control, you can skip it.
 For example, physical security is an obvious vendor responsibility.
 If a vendor is hosting your system, they are responsible for physical security.

-Responsibility will vary from vendor to vendor - read through the MSS and determine who is responsible for what.
+Responsibility will vary from vendor to vendor - read the MSS and determine who is responsible for what.

 Some typical items that Yale would be responsible for in a vendor-hosted system may include:

-Qualifying the system with matching security baseline requirements is essential.
+• Qualifying the system with matching security baseline requirements is essential.

 The suggested approach to reviewing the MSS is: